laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 ---

-The Docker ecosystem gave me that final push I needed to get started with my consulting carrier.
+The Docker ecosystem gave me that final push I needed to get started with my consulting career.
 While I could function as a **startup veteran**, **interim CTO** or **engineering management consultant** I realized that there is something very profound in the maturity of the Docker world i should double down on.
-I was amazed by how converged and mature the ecosystem is and the adoption of
-Docker is not something for 2017, it's really for the here and now.
-Since I'm a freelance consultant since this Monday, and it is already
-Wednesday, I should start sharing, shouldn't I?
+I was amazed by how converged and mature the ecosystem is and adopting Docker is not something for 2017, it's for the here and now.
+Since I'm a freelance consultant since this Monday, and it is already Wednesday, I should start sharing, shouldn't I?

 ## The power of releasing often
 Last Friday, I left [Falcon.io](https://www.falcon.io/) after five years.
-That naturally puts me in a very reflective mood, not that I don't reflect way too much in general anyway...
+That naturally puts me in a very reflective mood, not that I don't reflect much in general anyway...
 But this article is not one of *those*.
 What should concern you though is that after making an inventory of what worked well in that five years, one thing stood out.

-The investment we put early on into our automated **CI and Sandbox environment** payed off brilliantly.
+The investment we put early on into our automated **CI and Sandbox environment** payed off big time.
 It allowed developers to provision their own sandbox environment with handpicked set of branches from all components, and to release their own feature in separation to all others.
 And that's clever.
-Clever, since **there is nothing that engineers like more than shipping**, seeing the impact they make, getting true feedback of their work is a motivator like nothing else.
+Clever, since **there is nothing engineers like more than shipping**, seeing the impact they have, getting feedback on their work is a motivator like nothing else.

-Now, I'm excited to have a more modern take on that workflow utilizing Docker and modern CI tools, because a lot happened since we launched our homegrown VM based tooling.
+Now, I'm excited to have a more modern take on that workflow utilizing Docker and modern CI tools.
+A lot happened since we launched our homegrown VM based tooling.

 ## Modern requirements
 One requirement stands still: the ability to provision an environment with handpicked components and branches, be that locally, or on a
 QA environment.

-The other requirements are:
+My other requirements are:

-* the ability to have the build pipeline versioned in the source code repository
+* ability to have the build pipeline versioned in the source code repository
-* the ability to build in an independent environment
+* ability to build in an independent environment
-* and to version that build environment together with the source code
+* and versioning that build environment together with the source code

 Why these?
-Because these give even more control to the developer.
-The build environment will be the same locally and on the CI server, and factors out completely the need to talk to an operations engineer.
+Because they give more control to the developer.
+The environment will be the same locally and on the CI server, and factors out the need to talk with an operations engineer.
 While I have a sweet spot for operations engineers, they really shouldn't be bothered with *a certain a Ruby gem that is needed on the CI server*.

-**The separation of roles and responsibilities become more clear between dev and ops** this way, the ops people should move from being gatekeepers  (having root access to install *that Ruby gem*), to enablers.
+**The separation of roles and responsibilities become more clear between dev and ops** this way, the ops people can move from being gatekeepers  (having root access to install *that Ruby gem*), to enablers.
 They make sure that plenty of computing power is provisioned to the CI environment, and.. well, that's all.

 ## An opinionated take
-As I see it, the only blocker to get started with Docker, is the paralyzing effect of choice.
+As I see it, the only blocker to get started with Docker, is the paralyzing amount of choice.
 There is simply too many good options to choose from.
-If there are 10 components with 3 good choices for each, you do the math why it's a **thousands choices** you have to make to reach nirvana.
+If there are 10 components with 3 good choices for each, you do the math why there's a **thousands choices** you have to make to reach nirvana.

 In this article - and the many ones that will follow - I give an opinionated take of a working solution.
 While my choices are often hard